 I jump with joy, “That’s a splendid idea, Buttons!”

 “Can you try to open your cage door?”

-Pi flew as far as she could.
-She did not care where she would go but she sang as loud as she could for the world to hear her song.
-This is her freedom and now she has something to sing about.
+The sun was shining brightly and the wind felt comforting around Pi’s body.
+The trees danced and the air smelled so wonderful.
+Pi flew as far as she could, not caring where her wings would take her.
+A melody bursts from her lungs and she sings as loud as she can for the world to hear her song.
+This is her freedom and now she finally has something to sing about.